-Child, Family and Multicultural Community 2 Credit Hours
+Child, Family and Multicultural Community

 This course focuses on socializing agents, structural constraints and supports by fundamental American institutions as they affect child development.
 Legal, commercial, religious, familial, and political institutions are explored for their effects on the development of young children.
 Family and community contexts in Early Childhood are explored through the lenses of historical and philosophical issues and key early childhood philosophies about the child, family, and community are highlighted.
 Strategies for developing positive and supportive relationships with families of young children with special needs, including the legal and philosophical basis for family participation; family-centered services; and strategies for working with socially, culturally, and linguistically diverse families are explored.
 The course examines ethical practices as well as issues in safety and mandatory reporting in early childhood education.
-Requires participation in communitybased activities, some of which may occur off campus.
+Requires participation in community-based activities, some of which may occur off campus.

-Developmental Assessment of Young Assessment of Typically and Atypically Developing Young Children 2 Credit Hours
+Assessment of Typically and Atypically Developing Young Children